pasciaks/lostwords-org-library/README.md

 ```

+This website demonstrates use of the library.
+[Demo Website](https://sheldon.pasciak.com/).

-This website was the source for this library.
+This website implements a full featured game using the library.
 [Lostwords.org](http://lostwords.org).

 Contribute and support this effort by donating to my cause.
 [Contribute/Support](https://www.buymeacoffee.com/shelpasc).